“Startups that succeed are those that manage to iterate enough times before running out of resources”

 4 Rules for Running a Pivot Experiment

-Eric recommends focussing on the macro effect of an experiment (such as sign-ups versus button clicks) but this is required for both optimization and pivot experiments.
+Eric recommends focusing on the macro effect of an experiment (such as sign-ups versus button clicks), but this is required for both optimization and pivot experiments.
 The following additional rules help differentiate pivot experiments:

 Rule 1: Maximize Learning

-One of the key distinction between pivot and optimization lies in the expected outcome.
+One of the key distinctions between pivot and optimization lies in the expected outcome.

 The Principle of Optimum Failure Rate:

 Fifty percent failure rate is usually optimum for generating information.